bodo-ai/Bodo/docs/docs/api_docs/sql/database_catalogs.md

     ***Arguments***

     - `warehouse`: Name of the Glue S3 bucket, with or without the `s3://` prefix.
 I.e., both `s3://bucket_name` and `bucket_name` are valid.
+    - `region`: Name of the region where the S3 bucket is located.
+    If not set, the `AWS_DEFAULT_REGION` environment variable or the default region from your AWS CLI configuration will be used.

 #### Supported Query Types